Student Code of Conduct | ser-ninos

 Procedures for the Appeal of Expulsion

 The student or parent or guardian may appeal the decision of the Principal to the Board of Directors by notifying the Board of Directors in writing of his or her intention to appeal.
-The notice must be filed within five school days of the receipt of the Principal’s decision.
+The notice must be filed within five school days of receipt of the Principal’s decision.
 The appeal before the board will be limited to a 10-minute oral presentation by both the appropriate administrative representative and by the student, parent or guardian.
 The hearing will be in closed session, unless an open hearing is requested by the student or parent or guardian.

 SER-Niños Charter School